CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

   - Supporting this will require a follow-up approach to update how that data is stored so that it can be retrieved
 - Returning a list of reports sorted by when they will expire
   - Currently, expired maps to the `created_at` + 60 days
+- Returning a list of items that were filtered from a delivered report

 ## Open Questions